-- Click Add Role, to display the Add Role dialog. - In this dialog, select the type of the role to be added from the menu next to Role Type; optionally, enter a role name in the text box Role Name; and then

-- click the blue button to display, in the box Available Roles, the roles that match the entered criteria. - 3.
+- 1. Click Add Application Role, to display the Add Application Role dialog. - 2.
+In this dialog, identify the available role with a name matching a string by entering the string in the box Role Name, and then clicking the blue button; the result of the query is displayed in the Available Roles box. - 3.
 Select roles from the box Available Roles, as appropriate, and use the buttons in between the boxes to move them to the box Selected Roles. - 4.
 When finished, click OK to return to the Create Application Role page.
-The selected roles are displayed in the table Roles.
+The selected application roles are displayed in the table Roles.